Signups for Summer 2020 are now available!

 Campers receive instruction in their age and skill groups on topics such as writing original speeches, interpreting the work of others as a performance, delivery skills, logic of argumentation, and more.
 We focus on skills associated with persuasive, original and interpretive speeches in the morning, and skills associated with argumentation and debate in the afternoon.
 Advanced campers work within the boundaries of competitive speech and debate events available to students attending secondary school in California.
 Activities with younger students are focused more on skill-building games, while students in advanced groups learn drills used by active competitors.

-Camps for younger students run from 9 am to 4 pm.
+IPSA, ICSD, and ACSD programs run from 9 am to 4 pm.
 We have a 30-minute snack and group game break in the morning and the afternoon, as well as a one-hour lunch.
 These breaks help our campers bond with their lab-mates, as well as give them time to burn off energy.
+We also offer aftercare until 5 pm.

 Our last camp day is a little different--we set aside the whole day to let students experience what tournament is like by running multiple rounds of competition for both speech and debate events.
 For this day, it is important that students not have to leave campus for a period, and that they arrive on time!